Stooa/Documentation/docs/development/development.md

 # Development

-This section details everything you need to know to get Stooa up and running in development environments.
+This section details everything you need to know to get [Stooa][stooa] up and running in development environments.

 ## Setup development environment